 Or do you see real results?
 And it’s not (just) velocity.
 That’s easy to game.
 Where are you at with quality metrics, predictability, cycle time, Net Promoter Score, Employee NPS, % of time spent on innovation vs maintenance?

 As I was convinced from Craig Larman, the co-creator of LeSS, Scrum is fundamentally an organizational redesign.
 Yes, that’s big and scary and messy.
 But if you are facing the hockey stick of fast and disruptive innovation in your marketplace, keeping your current structure and process and approach, while doing small, safe changes of limiting the change to only IT is perhaps simply polishing the brass on the Titanic.

 Come to the Southern California Agile Leadership Summit to hear stories of change from leaders in the trenches, as well as leadership coaches.
-October 9th at the Disney Grand Californian, and followed by the two day Certified Agile Leadership workshop.
+October 9th at the Disney Hotel, and followed by the two day Certified Agile Leadership workshop.